eriksandstroem/SenFuNet/README.md

 4. DATA.val_scene_list -> specifies data used during validation
 5. DATA.test_scene_list -> specifies data used during testing

 For the Replica dataset, in addition, specify the following paths.
-Note: only the Replica dataset can be trained and tested with routing.
+Note: only the Replica dataset can be trained and tested with depth denoising.
+For the remainder of this guide, we refer to the denoising network as the routing network which is the term used in the original paper [**RoutedFusion**](https://www.microsoft.com/en-us/research/uploads/prod/2020/06/RoutedFusion.pdf).

 6. TRAINING.routing_stereo_model_path -> path to psmnet stereo routing model (only used when training with a routing network)
 7. TRAINING.routing_tof_model_path -> path to tof routing model (only used when training with a routing network)